 The official opening of Linda Robinson Pavilion and Joanne Merrill Field and enhancements to Raider Softball Diamond fulfills a major goal of the University’s Vision 2020 strategic plan.
 It also acknowledges the impact of athletics in education—the development of complementary skills in leadership, teamwork, prioritization and time management, and service to others.
 “I hope every member of the Rivier community, but especially Raider student-athletes, see this as a commitment with a capital “C” to current students, to future students, to the community of Nashua,” offered Joanne Merrill in her address.

 Construction continues on the University’s 35,000-square-foot Science and Innovation Center, scheduled to open in fall 2020.
 Rivier University, located in Nashua, New Hampshire, offers on-campus and online degrees at the undergraduate, professional studies, graduate, and doctoral levels.
-For more information, visit rivier.edu.
+For detailed information, visit rivier.edu.
 Prospective students can contact the Office of Admissions at (603) 897-8507 to learn more.